espruino/Espruino/libs/swdcon/README.md

  Best is to enable character mode, then connect to your probe via 'start RTT', then press enter and then click the 'trigger IRQ' button and you should get console output - see also Known issues below.

  Unfortunately only newer CMSIS-DAP probes that support V2 protocol work over WebUSB in browser, older v1 probes that work over HID protocol do not work.
-If you probe is not working the easiest is to get Raspberry Pico or any other RP2040 board and flash it with debugprobe firmware https://github.com/raspberrypi/debugprobe which does support V2 protocol
+If your probe is not working the easiest is to get Raspberry Pico or any other RP2040 board and flash it with debugprobe firmware https://github.com/raspberrypi/debugprobe which does support V2 protocol

 ## OpenOCD